What is a concentrated stock position?

 - How many single stocks outperform the market?
 Between 1987 and April 2024, roughly 67% of individual stocks underperformed the Russell 3000.
 Of the underperformers, 39% actually lost money.
 (BlackRock)

 - Big losses in single stocks are common.
 Between 1980 and 2020, nearly 45% of all companies that were ever in the Russell 3000 experienced a 70% drop in stock price from the peak and never recovered.
-When considering the distribution of excess lifetime returns of individual stocks vs the Russell 3000, the median stock underperformance was almost -10%.(J.P.
+The excess lifetime returns of individual stocks vs the Russell 3000 reflected a median stock underperformance of almost -10%.(J.P.
 Morgan Private Bank)

 In no particular order, here are some strategies to reduce the risk of concentrated stock holdings.
 Although all these approaches won’t be right for all investors, often it’s advantageous to consider multiple strategies to diversify.